intro-to-ml-with-kubeflow/intro-to-ml-with-kubeflow-examples/multi-cloud/README.md

 ### Logging in to cloud console

 If you already have a gcloud account you may find it easier to use incognito mode.
-You can log in to the cloud console by going to https://console.cloud.google.com .
+You can log in to the cloud console by going to https://console.cloud.google.com.
-Once you're in the default project should already be selected but if not you can select it by clicking on the project drop down in the top left
+Once you're in the default project should already be selected, but if not you can select it by clicking on the project drop down in the top left

 ![Project drop down location](./imgs/select_project_left_top.png)